shongscience/mmt-hectospec-automated-detection/README.md

       IDL>.comp mmtExtractDump.pro
       IDL> mmtExtractDump,'pm1lae.list’,dldp=1.1,histymax=10  ;; dldp is lambda per pixel

-      ** There are some hard-wired simulation data of reliability and completeness of detections, applicable to MMT/Hectospec only.
+      ** There are hard-wired montecarlo simulation data of reliability and completeness of detections, applicable to MMT/Hectospec only.

     E. The attached "eps" files are automatically generated.